Escape to Witch Mountain (1975 film): Plot

 During a field trip, Tia experiences a premonition and warns wealthy attorney Lucas Deranian against a potentially dangerous accident.
 Deranian informs his employer, millionaire Aristotle Bolt, of the children's unique abilities.
 Bolt, obsessed with the paranormal, demands that Deranian retrieve the children at all costs.

 Deranian's detective work leads him to the orphanage, where he poses as Tia and Tony's uncle, though not under the name Bené, and takes them to Bolt's mansion.
 Though initially suspicious of Bolt's motives, Tia and Tony are lured in by the wealthy trappings of Bolt's home.
 Bolt eventually reveals that he has been monitoring the children via a closed-circuit television system and that he and Deranian are fully aware of their unusual powers.
 The night of this revelation, Tia and Tony make an escape, using their abilities to psionically control a wild mustang, guard dogs, and the security fence, as well as using Winkie, Tia's cat, to make the allergic security guard let them pass.

 Bolt sends Deranian and a thug, Ubermann, after the children.
-Tia and Tony hide out in a green-and-white Winnebago motor home owned by a crotchety widower named Jason O'Day.
-Initially negative toward the children, Jason gradually begins to recognize their powers and the truth of their story; Tia's vague memories of a disaster at sea intrigue him.
+Tia and Tony hide in a Winnebago motor home owned by a crotchety widower, Jason O'Day.
+Initially negative toward the children, Jason gradually begins to recognize their powers and the truth of their story.
+Tia's vague memories of a disaster at sea intrigue him.
 He agrees to take the children on the route indicated by Tia's star case, which leads them to a mountain known as Witch Mountain, home to unexplainable phenomena.

-Avoiding Bolt, the law, and an incited mob convinced the children are witches, they eventually make their way up Witch Mountain, pursued by Deranian and Ubermann, as well as by Bolt in a helicopter.
+Avoiding Bolt, the law, and an incited mob who are convinced the children are witches, the trio eventually make their way up Witch Mountain, pursued by Deranian and Ubermann, as well as by Bolt in a helicopter.
 As their memories begin to fully return, the children realize their accident at sea did not involve a boat but a spacecraft.
 Tony and Tia are actually of extraterrestrial origin; the double star emblem on the star case stands for a binary star system where their home planet was located.

 Having come to Earth because their own planet was dying, survivors of the journey made their way to Witch Mountain and formed a community to await the surviving children, each pair in possession of a star case to help them find their way to their new home.
 Tony and Tia are the first to reach their destination.
-The children are reunited with their Uncle Bené (who survived after all, thanks to an "accommodating" shark whom he'd telepathically asked for help) and board another spacecraft.
-When Bolt and the others leave in defeat, Jason witnesses the spaceship's return as it flies over him to say a final goodbye then landing nearby where the inhabitants now live.
+The siblings are reunited with Uncle Bené (who survived after all, thanks to an "accommodating" shark whom he'd telepathically asked for help) and board another spacecraft.
+When Bolt and the others leave in defeat, Jason witnesses the spaceship's return as it flies over him to say a final goodbye then landing nearby where the inhabitants now reside.